Al Goodman Recognized as 2017 WEF Fellow

 "WEF Fellows have significant professional accomplishments and have made contributions toward preserving and enhancing the global water environment," said WEF executive director Eileen O'Neill in WEF’s official press release.

-Based out of CDM Smith’s Louisville, Kentucky office, Al has built a 43-year career in the wastewater treatment industry.
-As an internationally recognized water and wastewater expert with a focus on large water reuse industrial treatment projects, Al has brought invaluable experience to numerous industrial and food and beverage projects comprising design, plant operations, industrial treatment, operator training and troubleshooting and litigation support.
+Based out of CDM Smith’s Louisville, Kentucky office, Goodman has built a 43-year career in the wastewater treatment industry.
+As an internationally recognized water and wastewater expert with a focus on large water reuse industrial treatment projects, he has brought invaluable experience to numerous industrial and food and beverage projects comprising design, plant operations, industrial treatment, operator training and troubleshooting and litigation support.

-Al is a professional engineer in three states, a certified industrial plant operator, and has delivered more than 200 presentations on water-related topics to local, state, national and international organizations.
-Al has served as client service leader for some of the industry’s most notable wastewater to drinking water quality reuse projects, including award-winning projects for Frito-Lay and J.R.
+Goodman is a professional engineer in three states, a certified industrial plant operator, and has delivered more than 200 presentations on water-related topics to local, state, national and international organizations.
+He has served as client service leader for some of the industry’s most notable wastewater to drinking water quality reuse projects, including award-winning projects for Frito-Lay and J.R.
 Simplot Company.

 “Al is a tremendous asset to the firm and has positioned CDM Smith as a leader in the industrial water and wastewater world,” said Kevin Riley, PE, senior vice president and director of CDM Smith’s Industrial Services Group.
 “His attention to client needs and challenges is the best in our business.
 He is a true industrial water and wastewater thought leader and has successfully completed some of the most challenging projects in the industry.
 As a longtime member and active participant in the WEF organization, I believe there is no more qualified individual than Al to become a WEF Fellow.”